adamedx/autographps/ROADMAP.md

 * Change metadata-only output format so that there is no "id" but a "name" instead.
 * Make propertyfilter support an array of hash tables and translate this as or clauses
 * Fix get-graphuriinfo to correctly use pipeline
-* Add custom list formats for graph service principal and application
 * Uri parameter for new-graphobject?
 * Address default parameters on set-graphitem -- should -property and -value be required by name when objects are piped in?
 * Investigate SelectionSet formatting that handles heterogeneous types